-You can decorate the party space with Kentucky Derby and horse racing themed items, such as horseshoes, horses, jockey helmets, roses and trophy cups.
+You can decorate the party space with Kentucky Derby and horse racing-themed items, such as horseshoes, horses, jockey helmets, roses and trophy cups.

 Kentucky Derby Hats

-You can ask your party guests to come wearing Kentucky Derby hats, or your can have some fun making them at the party!
+You can ask your party guests to come wearing Kentucky Derby hats, or you can have some fun making them at the party!
 Set up a station where kids can use items like paper plates and bowls, along with glue, ribbon, duct tape and a variety of embellishments to create their own derby hats.
 You can even have a contest and award small prizes for things like silliest, most unique, most colorful or most elegant Kentucky Derby hat.

-Race horse names are known for being unique, whimsical and even poetic.
-When guests arrive, help them pick out their own race horse names.
+Racehorse names are known for being unique, whimsical and even poetic.
+When guests arrive, help them pick out their own racehorse names.
 You can put random names in a hat from which they can choose, or they can make up a name to their own liking.

-Make name tags that they can wear to show off and call each other by their race horse names.
+Make name tags that they can wear to show off and call each other by their racehorse names.

 Place Your Bets